-Formulate a float plan before departing.
+Formulate the float plan on the following page before departing.
 Leave it with a responsible person who will notify the United States Coast Guard or local law enforcement authorities if you do not return as planned.
 If you change your plans be sure to notify this person.
 Make copies of the float plan and use one each time you go boating.
 This will help people know where to find you should you not return on schedule.
 Do not file the float plan with the United States Coast Guard.